AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/titan-basics.md

 For best usability, your PC should have a touch screen.
 If not you can use the mouse to select touch buttons.

-**Titan Mobile:** Having installed the software, connect the USB cable for the panel (older Titan Mobile panels have two USB connectors -- you only need to connect port A, nearest the DC socket).
+<strong>Titan Mobile:</strong> Having installed the software, connect the USB cable
+for the panel (older Titan Mobile panels have two USB connectors -- you only need to connect port A, nearest the DC socket).
 If your PC asks you for drivers, select \'Install the Software Automatically\'.
 If you have